shaynair/CryptoWealth/deliverables/iteration-02/video.script.md

 DISCUSSION: -  30 second
-Here we have seen how unique portfolios will be constructed for individuals with differing preferences, social perceptions, and financial backgrounds.
-As we have shown, getting started is as simple as answering a few simple questions.
+Here we have seen how unique portfolios will be constructed for individuals with differing financial backgrounds.
+Getting started is as simple as answering a few questions.
 We do all the computation and analysis, and provide you a mathematically-backed portfolio for you to begin investing.

-In our next steps we will be mainly focusing our efforts on enhancing the user-interface, generating a more reliable algorithm to construct crypto-currency portfolios.
+In our next steps we will be mainly focusing our efforts on enhancing the user-interface and generating a more reliable algorithm to construct crypto-currency portfolios.